etkaar/CandleLight/README.md

 - ATtiny85 microcontroller (or similar).
 - Arduino IDE with [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) by Spence Conde.
   - You can add it by setting "http://drazzy.com/package_drazzy.com_index.json" in File > Preferences > Additional Board Manager URLs, and then Tools > Board > Boards Manager > ATTinyCore > Install.
-- A programmer for the micro controller.
+- A programmer for the microcontroller.
 You can use an Arduino Uno, ELEGOO UNO (or similar).

 #### Settings
 - Set your ATtiny on 1 MHz (burn bootloader before uploading the sketch).